Our Spring Newsletter, The Pine Cone, is now available! Click here for ALNC news and updates, upcoming programs, and more!

-Ready, set, summer camps!
-Registration is NOW OPEN for ALNC Members, and for non-members on Monday, March 17th.
+Summer Camp registration is NOW OPEN to ALNC Members and the public.
 Camps are found here; click on each age group, then click on the camp and package dates to sign up!

 The Aldo Leopold Nature Center offers many opportunities for you and your family to connect with nature both indoors and out.
 In addition to our special events and education programs, our new indoor children’s exhibits provide a special place for your child to learn about Monarch Butterflies and Prairies, Native Fish and Wetlands and Woodlands.
 Visit our Climate Science Education Museum and learn about climate, weather and earth science using high-tech, interactive features found nowhere else in the region.
 Head outside and explore our wetland, woodland and prairie trails, open sun-up to sun-down, 7 days a week!
 Sign your child up for our Wonder Bugs preschool programs or school vacation day nature programs for ages 5-12.
 Visit our Children’s Pioneer Garden, and much, much more!